yamasolutions/integral/docs/extending_integral.md

 ## Adding a custom field

 Below are step by step instructions on how to add a custom field to an Integral Page or Post.
-A [code sample][code-sample-custom-field] is available or [deploy the demo application with Heroku][heroku-deploy-custom-field].
+A [code sample][code-sample-custom-field] is available, you can also [deploy a demo application with Heroku][heroku-deploy-custom-field].

-User story - As a page manager I want to be able to add a custom link to particular pages.
-I want to do be able to add, update and remove the link in the same screen I manage the pages.
+User story - As a page manager I want to be able to add a custom link to particular frontend pages.
+I want to be able to add, update and remove the link in the same backend screen I manage the pages.

 We'll make this possible in 2 steps;
 1. Update the database to store the links
 2. Provide logged in users with a method of updating the links

-First we'll create the migration to store a link within the Pages table;
+First we'll create the migration to store a link within the `integral_pages` table;

 ```
 bundle exec rails generate migration addCustomUrlToIntegralPages custom_url:string